 In the higher semesters most students choose a specialisation.
 In the field of automation, for example, students learn to develop complex production systems on the computer, while in the automotive field they focus on the design of new drive systems.
 Further focal points are quality assurance or project management.
 Because the range of course offers varies greatly depending on the university, you should be well informed in advance.

 Project work is part of each specialisation.
 The students then determine, for example, the failure rate of a new industrial device or develop an online tool for employees.
 In addition, longer practical phases are integrated at almost all universities.
 To this end, students go into the development or production departments of large companies, but also into start-ups where the business model mechatronics plays a central role.
 Often they write their final thesis in the company.

 Typical questions raised within the subject

-- How do machines independently communicate with each other?
+- How do machines, products and components communicate independently with each other?

-- Which energy sources can drive a robot?
+- Which energy sources can be used to drive a robot?

 The subject suits you,...